Wellness is a buzzy word these days.

 Add movement to your meditation.

 A seated meditation practice has always been difficult for me, so I was really excited when I was recently introduced to Kundalini Yoga / Meditation.
 It’s weird, but the repetitive movements that you perform in sets or “kriyas,” are incredibly powerful for moving stagnant energy and uniting mind and body.
-I would highly recommend going to a class for the full experience (There is a Kundalini-focused studio opening in Seattle this summer!), but you can also find short and impactful Kundalini meditations on Insight Timer or Gabby Bernstein has some good intro ones as well.
+I would highly recommend going to a class for the full experience, but you can also find short and impactful Kundalini meditations on Insight Timer, Youtube, or Alo Moves

 Up-level the ways you already take care of yourself.